Why we are spotlighting this issue

 Economic, social and cultural rights are about the things we all need to live a life free from fear and want.
 They include:

-This project is a step toward filling the gaps in human rights data and making sure that people in the South of Scotland are having their economic, social and cultural rights met.
-It uses a human rights monitoring model developed at the SHRC, which brings us closer to local communities and their human rights concerns.
-We aim to bear witness to the lived experiences of people and communities across area and to to raise awareness of human rights issues in these areas with decision makers.
+We want to fill the gaps in human rights data and make sure that people in the South of Scotland have their economic, social and cultural rights met.
+Our human rights monitoring model brings us closer to local communities and their human rights concerns.
+We aim to bear witness to the lived experiences of people and communities across area and will report our findings to the Scottish Parliament.

-From 16th February 2026, we are embarking on a six week fact finding visit to the South of Scotland, including Ayrshire, Cumbrae, and Arran.
-We will visit and hear first-hand from human rights defenders on the ground about the issues facing their communities in Stranraer, Ayr, Dumfries, Kilmarnock, Hamilton, Irvine, Arran, Galashiels, Kelso, Dalkeith and Haddington.
+We are visiting the South of Scotland, including Ayrshire, Cumbrae, and Arran.
+We will hear first-hand from human rights defenders on the ground about the issues facing their communities in Stranraer, Ayr, Dumfries, Kilmarnock, Hamilton, Irvine, Arran, Galashiels, Kelso, Dalkeith and Haddington.